The Nature Conservancy Hires Anna Dirkswager as Climate and Energy Policy Advisor in the Midwest

 Though the Conservancy has been involved in climate issues for many years, there is more and more evidence that shows that alterations to the atmosphere are causing serious impact: the violent storms, the heat and drought as well as flooding.
 Since 2015, the Conservancy has worked closely with multiple partners to identify and engage a cross-section of constituencies to create coalitions for durable action on climate policy in the US.
 After initial pilot work, the Conservancy then rolled out a larger 50-state climate plan with a focus on renewable energy and sustainable, low-carbon land use.

 “We need to make a great deal more progress on climate, and fast, so that’s why numerous agencies like TNC are dedicating time and resources to this issue, including hiring smart strategists like Anna,” Stanley added.
 “There is a lack of federal leadership on climate change right now, so many of the best opportunities to make progress are at local, state, and regional levels.
 The Midwest is a key region of the country because of our energy use, our sources of energy, our political influence, and the importance of our region to the economy.”

-Dirkswager previously worked for Clean Energy Minnesota and the Minnesota Department of Natural Resources as a renewable energy consultant.
+Dirkswager previously worked for Clean Energy Economy Minnesota and the Minnesota Department of Natural Resources as a renewable energy consultant.
 She has a degree in environmental biology from Saint Mary’s University in Winona, Minn. and a master’s in natural resource and science management from the University of Minnesota.
-She lives in Andover with her husband and children.
+She lives in Andover with her husband, Dave, and their children.